 n.
 Goals for Participant Direction.
 In the following table, provide the state's goals for each year that the waiver is in effect for the unduplicated number of waiver participants who are expected to elect each applicable participant direction opportunity.
 Annually, the state will report to CMS the number of participants who elect to direct their waiver services.

-Table E-1-n

-Employer Authority Only Budget Authority Only or Budget Authority in Combination with Employer Authority

-Waiver Year Number of Participants Number of Participants

-Year 1 1100

-Year 2 1100

-Year 3 1100

-Year 4 1100
+Budget Authority Only or Budget Authority in Combination Employer Authority Only with Employer Authority Waiver Number of Participants Number of Participants Year Year 1 1100 Year 2 1100 1100 Year 3 1100 Year 4 Year 5 1100

-Year 5 1100